-To help you solve this mystery, have your child evaluated by a psychologist as soon as possible, but remember NOT all psychologists can diagnose dyslexia, ASK your child psychologist if s/he can help your child with this matter.
+To help you solve this mystery, have your child evaluate by a psychologist as soon as possible, but remember NOT all psychologists can diagnose dyslexia, ASK the psychologist if s/he can help your child with this matter.

 Also, as his parent, you can do this at home for the time being: